juliet448/Juliet_ojv/README.md

 ### CANCELLATION REPORT (LAST 6 MONTHS)

 ---
-This report analyzes the subscription trends for Basic, Premium, and Standard plans over the last 6 months, highlighting key metrics and insights been that there were most popular and potential growth which has grew with competition with consisten growth.
+This compreheensive analyzes shows that the subscription trends for Basic, Premium, and Standard plans over the last 6 months, highlighting key metrics and insights been that there were most popular and potential growth and has grew with competition with consisten growth.

 ### Key Findings
 ----
-This report provides an overview of all subscriptions, including Basic, Premium, and Standard plans, highlighting key metrics and trends from above analysis and queries it appears that subscription were carriedout consistently. we advise that company should maintain competitive pricing for Basic plan, Enhance Premium plan features while targete marketing for Standard plan for optimum for driven business intellegence.
+This analysis provides an overview of all subscriptions, including Basic, Premium, and Standard plans, highlighting key metrics and trends from above analysis and queries it appears that subscription were carriedout consistently. we advise that company should maintain competitive pricing for Basic plan, Enhance Premium plan features while target marketing for Standard plan for optimum,  informed driven business intellegence.

 <img width="960" alt="Cancelled sub 6mnths" src="https://github.com/user-attachments/assets/14948ee1-a5a8-4e79-936c-55abff405fcc">